WHO Guidelines Call For More Activity, Less Sedentary Behavior For Children Under 5

 The Childhood Obesity Epidemic

-Across the world, and particularly in wealthier, developed, First World nations like the U.S., kids aren’t getting the amount of physical activity they need.
+Across the world, and particularly in wealthier, developed First World nations like the U.S., kids aren’t getting the amount of physical activity they need.
 What’s more, they’re eating too much, and what they eat is calorie-laden and largely unhealthy, leading to a worldwide epidemic of obesity.

-Worldwide, 23 percent of adults, and 80 percent of adolescents, aren’t getting the exercise they need.
-That failure to meet physical activity goals accounts for five million deaths annually worldwide, via heart disease, diabetes, high blood pressure, and other obesity-related diseases.
+Worldwide, 23 percent of adults and 80 percent of adolescents aren’t getting the exercise they need.
+That failure to meet physical activity goals accounts for 5 million deaths annually worldwide, via heart disease, diabetes, high blood pressure, and other obesity-related diseases.

 Staring At Screens, Fastened Into Seats, Not Getting Enough Sleep